primcloud/roadmap/README.md

 * **in design**:\
   Feature in discovery phase.
 We have decided to build this feature, but are still figuring out how.

+* **in development**:\
+  Feature in development phase.
+We have figured out how to make the feature and are in the process of developing it.

 * **exploring**:\
   Feature under consideration.
 We are considering building this feature, and gathering feedback on it.